Community Outreach Program Facilitators

 The Program Facilitator is a temporary part time position that is accountable for implementing community based programming to girls in grades K – 12 through virtual, hybrid and/or in-person formats.
-She/he will deliver community based programming as needed in Hartford, Manchester, New Britain, Waterbury, New Haven, Bridgeport, Danbury, Norwalk or New London as requested to ensure that Girl Scout program opportunities are provided to underserved communities.
+She/he will deliver community based programming as needed in Waterbury, New Haven, and/or Bridgeport as requested to ensure that Girl Scout program opportunities are provided to underserved communities.
 S/he is responsible for providing quality Girl Scout program experiences according to established guidelines.

 - Completes GS101 Training modules online and clearly understands the Girl Scouts Leadership Experience